Toledo vs. Central Michigan NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Toledo and its opponents have combined for 51.5 points -- this matchup's over/under -- just two times this year.
+- Toledo and its opponents have scored at least 52 points only twice this year.

-- Central Michigan's games have gone over 51.5 points in four of six chances this season.
+- So far this season, 66.7% of Central Michigan's games (4/6) have had more combined points than Saturday's over/under of 52.

-- The combined points per game average of the two teams, 56.5, is five points more than Saturday's over/under.
+- Saturday's over/under is 4.5 points lower than the two team's combined 56.5 points per game average.

-- The 45 combined points per game that these two squads have allowed this season are 6.5 fewer than the 51.5 over/under in this contest.
+- These two squads combine to surrender 45 points per game, seven fewer than this contest's over/under.

-- The Rockets and their opponents have scored an average of 55.8 points per game in 2021, 4.3 more than Saturday's total.
+- Rockets games this season feature an average total of 55.8 points, a number 3.8 points higher than Saturday's over/under.

-- In 2021, games involving the Chippewas have averaged a total of 57.3 points, 5.8 more than the set total in this contest.
+- The 52-point total for this game is 5.3 points below the 57.3 points per game average total in Chippewas games this season.

 Toledo Stats and Trends

+- Toledo has played six games, with three wins against the spread.

-- The Rockets have covered the spread twice this season when favored by 4.5 points or more (in four chances).
+- The Rockets have been favored by 4.5 points or more four times this season and have covered the spread in two of them.

 - Toledo's games this year have gone over the total in one out of five opportunities (20%).

-- The Rockets average 28.5 points per game, comparable to the 27.5 per outing the Chippewas surrender.

-- Toledo is 2-0 against the spread and 2-1 overall in games when it records more than 27.5 points.
+- This year, the Rockets score just one more point per game (28.5) than the Chippewas give up (27.5).

-- When Toledo amasses more than 396.8 yards, the team is 2-0 against the spread and 3-0 overall.
+- When Toledo records more than 27.5 points, it is 2-0 against the spread and 2-1 overall.

-- This year, the Rockets have two turnovers, four fewer than the Chippewas have takeaways (6).
+- The Rockets have two giveaways this season, while the Chippewas have six takeaways .

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.